nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <img src="images/UpdateExecutionSequenceDiagram.png" width="1000" />

 #### Design Considerations
-**Aspect: How to design the product structure**
+**Aspect: How to design the `Product` structure**

-* **Alternative 1:** Make product mutable
+* **Alternative 1:** Make `Product` mutable.
-  * Pros: Easy to Implement
+  * Pros: Easy to implement.
-  * Cons: Hard to track state in undo/redo feature
+  * Cons: Hard to track state in undo/redo feature.

+   &nbsp;

-* **Alternative 2 (current choice):** Make product immutable
+* **Alternative 2 (current choice):** Make `Product` immutable.
-  * Pros: Removes the need for listeners for UI to track product states
+  * Pros: Removes the need for listeners for UI to track product states.
-  * Cons: Cost for updating a product maybe huge
+  * Cons: Cost for updating a product maybe huge.

 ### Product filters

 #### Implementation

 The implementation of product filter is facilitated by the `ProductFilter` class and the `AttributeFilter` class. `ProductFilter` contains a list of `AttributeFilter` which specifies the filter for the individual attributes of a product that was queried in the `Find` command.

-Both the `ProductFilter` as well as the `AttributeFilter` has a `test` method to test whether a given `Product` fulfils the query specified by the user.
+Both the `ProductFilter` as well as the `AttributeFilter` has a `test()` method to test whether a given `Product` fulfils the query specified by the user.

 Given below is the class diagram of the `ProductFilter` class and the `AttributeFilter` class.

 <img src="images/ProductFilterClassDiagram.png" width="550" />

-The following sequence diagrams shows how the `Find` command works:

 The sequence diagram below shows how the `FindCommand` object is created: